 This recipe is crazy easy to make thanks to store bought pesto.
 During the summer it’s pretty easy and cost effective to make your own pesto.
 During the winter months when you want just a little bit summer to spruce up those dark winter days, store bought pesto can be your best friend.
 I use it for pastas, for sandwiches, pizzas and now this pesto vinaigrette.
 I’ve been buying mine at Costco and it’s becoming one of my favorite products.
 I even make special trips to Costco for it when I run out.
 It’s pretty good, guys.

 I have made this pesto vinaigrette a few times now and it is always a huge hit.
 It is of course great on green salads, but if you have a friend who is not a huge fan of beets, drizzle this over some roasted beets to change their mind.
 And if you want to make a festive spring crostini, spread some goat cheese on toast and drizzle with vinaigrette.
-Whatever you do, make this pesto vinaigrette today to get a jump start on spring.
+Whatever you do, make this pesto vinaigrette today.